-This material represents an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
-This information should not be relied upon by the reader as research or investment advice regarding the Fund or any security in particular.
+This material represents the portfolio manager's opinion and is an assessment of the market environment at a specific time and is not intended to be a forecast of future events or a guarantee of future results.
+This information should not be relied upon by the reader as research or investment advice regarding the funds or any security in particular.